 Root barriers are used to redirect the tree’s roots deeper into the soil and away from fences or foundations.
 This physical blocker protects your property as well as the avocado tree.
 On the other hand, planting the avocado tree in a pot will naturally bind its roots.

-Keep in mind that avocado trees grow an average of 36 inches per year, so they can quickly outgrow their pot.
-Because of this, it’s best to provide potted avocado trees with a new, larger container every 3-5 years.
+Keep in mind that avocado trees grow an average of 36 inches per year (source), so they can quickly outgrow their pot.
+Because of this, it’s best to provide potted avocado trees with a new, larger container and fresh potting soil every 3-5 years.
 If you feel comfortable, you can also prune the roots during this time to slow the tree’s growth.

 If you’d like to get an idea of a good root barrier you can use for your avocado tree, this root barrier on Amazon is a popular choice.